 This could be anything that will help us to help you.
 For example, is there anything you remember about your care of the patient that isn't in the records?

 It's helpful to have your comments on each aspect of the complaint, so provide them by the most convenient method for you, such as bullet points or a draft response.

 We'll reply to your preferred email listed on the DDU membership database.
-If you'd like us to use an alternative email or postal address, please let us know.
+If you'd like us to use an alternative email, please let us know.

-All the information you send to us needs to be anonymised.
-We can accept the initials and date of birth of the patient, but please remove their full name, address, email address, phone numbers etc.
+All the information you send us needs to be anonymised.
+We can accept the patient's initials and date of birth, but please remove their full name, address, email address, phone numbers, etc.

-Once we've received your information we will allocate a dento-legal adviser to your file and let you know the file reference number, but it may take the adviser some time to read all the information and get back to you with a response.
+Once we've received your information we will allocate a dento-legal adviser to your file and let you know the file reference number, but it may take the adviser some time to read everything and get back to you with a response.

-If you have any other communication from the complainant or their representatives before our adviser has contacted you, please call the DDU advice line immediately on 0800 374 626.
+If you receive any other communication from the complainant or their representatives before our adviser contacts you, please call the DDU advice line immediately on 0800 374 626.